2Bela/2Bela/README.md

-- Im Bela, the description of you get is that i was halfway through writing a paragraph for this then deleted it
+- Im Bela, the description of me you get is that i was halfway through writing a paragraph for this then deleted it